Greater Bilby

 AWC protects almost 10 per cent of the entire Bilby population, but with ongoing translocations, this figure is set to double in the coming years.

 The key to our success with Bilbies has been the establishment of massive feral predator-free areas.
-We have successfully reintroduced Bilbies to five of these feral free areas, and more translocations are planned.
+We have successfully reintroduced Bilbies to six of these feral free areas, and more translocations are planned.

-AWC’s Scotia Wildlife Sanctuary protects almost 1,000 wild Bilbies, while another significant population occurs at Yookamurra Wildlife Sanctuary.
+AWC’s Scotia Wildlife Sanctuary is estimated to protect almost 1,125 (2022 census) wild Bilbies, while another significant population of 80 (2022 census) occurs at Yookamurra Wildlife Sanctuary.

-Within a decade, AWC properties will protect an estimated 5,000+ Bilbies.
+Within the next few years, AWC properties will protect an estimated 5,000+ Bilbies.

 Threats To Wildlife Awc Numbat © AWC